alexharri/website/posts/webgl-gradients.md

   seed={12926}
 />

-Our <Gl method>calc_color</Gl> function is set up to handle three-step gradients, but we can trivially create functions that handle gradients with $n$ stops.
-Here is an exampe of a 5-stop gradient:
+Our <Gl method>calc_color</Gl> function is set up to handle three-step gradients, but we can update it to handle gradients with $n$ stops.
+Here is an example of a 5-stop gradient:

 ```glsl
 vec3 calc_color(float t) {